e-clearing-net/OCHP/OCHP.md

 ### UpdateChargePointList.req

 This contains the field definition of the UpdateChargePointList.req sent by a partner's system to the CHS.
+(It's a CPO message)

  Field Name           |  Field Type       |  Card.  |  Description
 :---------------------|:------------------|:--------|:------------